nicolasCastro/android-arcore-sceneform/README.md

 In order to add a 3D model, you should have one.
 To do it you can download one from [poly](https://poly.google.com/) or [sketchfab](https://sketchfab.com/).

 In this case we will use poly.
-Choose the model who you like and download de obj file.
+Choose the model you like and download de obj file.
 I choose a chair.
 Inside the app folder, make another folder called models and place de obj there.

 Well, to create de sceneform model we have 2 ways.
-If you have and older Android Studio version you can install a plugin from Preferences>Plugins and searching Google Sceneform Tools (Beta).
-After that simply Right click the 3D model source asset and select Import Sceneform Asset to begin the import process and click Finish to begin the import process.
+If you have and older **Android Studio** version you can install a plugin from **Preferences>Plugins** and search **Google Sceneform Tools (Beta)**.
+After that simply right click the 3D model source asset and select Import Sceneform Asset to begin the import process.
+Click Finish to begin the import process.

-But if you have a newest Android Studio version you need do it manually, just like this:
+But if you have a newest **Android Studio** version you need do it manually, just like this:

-In the app build.gralde, after all, write:
+In the app `build.gradle`, after all, write:

 ```
 sceneform.asset(
         'models/Chair.obj',         // —> the path to the 3D model